kushpatel10/Myuu-Companion/README.md

 - Some bugs exist, such as:
   - If the channel of an existing auction is deleted, the bot crashes.
 (A `catch` block needs to be added to handle this.
 You can contribute to fix this.)
   - Need to add catchblocks somewhere so the bot dont crash.
+- The YouTube Shorts downloader breaks frequently when the code is hosted on a non-residential instance , so I use TOR proxy, though its slow!
 ---

 ## **Contributing**